maxdevblock/cubmods/README.md

 pip install -U numpy pandas scipy statsmodels
 ```

+## Installation

-Currently, the package must be downloaded from GitHub, unzipped, and placed in the same directory of the scripts that import it or you can install/update directly from GitHub using
+Currently, the package must be downloaded from GitHub, unzipped, and placed in the same directory of the scripts that import it.

+Alternatively, you can install/update directly from GitHub.
+First, you need to have `git` installed (see [Install Git](https://github.com/git-guides/install-git) for detailed instructions for Windows, macOS and Linux).
+After installing `git` you'll need to restart your computer (to update the PATHs) and then you can install `cubmods` from GitHub with

 ```
 pip install -U git+https://github.com/maxdevblock/cubmods.git@main
 ```

+All these `pip` commands, can be run in `Spyder 6.x` IPython console.

 When the next version will be complete, it will be uploaded on `PyPI`.